drewbolles/gotham/README.md

 # Gotham
 A simple starting theme for Drupal 8.
 Utilizes Classy as a base theme, SMACSS, OOCSS, and BEM methodologies.
+It includes [Susy](http://susy.oddbird.net/) and [Sass MQ](https://github.com/sass-mq/sass-mq) for layout and media query management.

 ## Requirements
 1. Drupal 8